ploymahloy/dev-journal/README.md

 5.16.2023
 - Just redid my resume.
 Paul at Microsoft is giving it a second look.
 What a guy!
+- Every day I've worked on this app I find that I need to learn yet another new way to visually represent data.
+I'm going to use D3.js to make this happen.
+Hopefully, I'll be able to use it for all charting; including the world map.
+- I found code for native dual input sliders.
+I'm thinking a `readonly` version of this could work to represent availability on the ScheduleSync, but it's probably not going to be ideal.
+[CodePen](https://codepen.io/predragdavidovic/pen/mdpMoWo)

 5.15.2023
 - My cat, Charlie, died on Friday night.
 It really messed me up, but I've made my peace.